yungchou/contoso.insurance/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

 -  Provisioning of the Web VMs in the secondary site is carried out by ASR during failover.
 Once provisioned, the failover VMs must be integrated with the load-balancer in the secondary region.
 ASR supports load-balancer configuration as part of the failover settings, however, this only supports internal load-balancers.
 For a public load-balancer, adding the VMs to the backend pool is an additional post-failover step.

--  For the SQL Server database, we will assume the first of the two approaches described earlier is used, with secondary replicas in the failover site replicating asynchronously as part of the same AlwaysOn Availability Group.
+-  For the SQL Server database, we will assume the first of the two approaches described earlier is used, with secondary replicas in the failover site replicating asynchronously as part of the same Always On Availability Group.
 At the start of the failover, one of the secondary replicas must be promoted to primary ('forced failover') and the other configured to act as a synchronous replica of this primary.

 -  These failover steps can be automated using Azure Automation Runbooks.
 The Automation Account should be provisioned to a separate Azure region, so it is not impacted by the failover in any way.